 Stress hormones and sexually-selected traits

-In blue tits both sexes exhibit bright blue UV-reflectant crown feathers, which have previously been shown to be attractive to the opposite sex.
-In males there is evidence that UV reflectance of the crown feathers is an honest signal of quality.
+In blue tits, both sexes exhibit bright blue UV-reflectant crown feathers, which have previously been shown to be attractive to the opposite sex.
+In males, there is evidence that UV reflectance of the crown feathers is an honest signal of quality.
 To examine whether this is the case for female blue tits’ I measured maternal feather colouration (UV signal) during brood rearing and related it to indices of reproductive success.
-Also as there is growing evidence that circulating CORT concentrations influence both the color (Mougeot et al., 2010; Roulin et al., 2008) and growth (Romero et al., 2005) of feathers, CORT may mechanistically link an individual’s state with the expression of plumage coloration.
+Also as there is growing evidence that circulating CORT concentrations influence both the colour (Mougeot et al., 2010; Roulin et al., 2008) and growth (Romero et al., 2005) of feathers, CORT may mechanistically link an individual’s state with the expression of plumage colouration.
 We found that mothers with more UV reflectant crown feathers did not lay more eggs, but did fledge more offspring than duller females.
-Also they experienced relatively lower levels of stress hormones during arduous periods of chick rearing.
+Also they experienced relatively lower levels of stress hormones during arduous periods of chick-rearing.
 This work provided novel evidence that maternal baseline CORT is associated with UV plumage signal in free-living birds, and may be an important mechanistic link between an individual’s ornamentation, state and reproductive performance.

 Song production and the social environment

 Song production is costly; therefore, males should modulate their song production according to its probable benefits.
 For example, males may increase song production when receptive females are nearby.
 To explore this I investigated the influence of female availability and attentiveness upon song investment in male house finches, Haemorhous mexicanus.
 House finches are highly social and non-territorial.
 Yet the influence of other males within a social group upon male song production is unknown.

 I manipulated male attractiveness by changing plumage colouration through carotenoid supplementation and investigated whether male attractiveness or the relative attractiveness of the male social group influenced investment in song.